mikebranstein/speech-workshop-instructions/src/chapters/chapter5.md

 In this chapter, you learned:
 - how to test your trained models with real-world data
-- that a CSS deployment deploy various endpoints that are used in different scenarios
+- that a STT deployment deploy various endpoints that are used in different scenarios